 Images from the scene showed headlights glowing in the darkness while police vehicles blocked the interstate around the trucks.
 Drivers waited patiently despite the overnight delay and uncertainty surrounding the situation.

 Many of the truckers were never publicly identified.
-Still, their role became one of the defining parts of the story as news organizations across the country highlighted their willingness to stop and help.
+Still, their role became one of the story’s defining parts as news organizations across the country highlighted their willingness to stop and help.

 Hours of Negotiation